Anastasia (1997 film): Accolades

-Adaptations
+Adaptations and other media

 Ice Follies

-Anastasia On Ice was a licensed adaptation produced by Feld Entertainment's Ice Follies that ran from at least 1998 to 1999.
+Anastasia on Ice is a licensed adaptation produced by Feld Entertainment's Ice Follies that ran from at least 1998 to 1999.

 Spin-off film

-In 1999, a direct-to-video spin-off called Bartok the Magnificent was released which focused on the character of Bartok.
+In 1999, a direct-to-video standalone spin-off titled Bartok the Magnificent was released which focuses on the character of Bartok.

 Stage musical adaptation

-In April 2015, Hartford Stage planned to premiere a new stage production of Anastasia, with the book by Terrence McNally, lyrics by Lynn Ahrens, music by Stephen Flaherty and directed by Darko Tresnjak.
+Hartford Stage developed a stage production of Anastasia, with the book by Terrence McNally, lyrics by Lynn Ahrens, music by Stephen Flaherty and directed by Darko Tresnjak.
 The production ran from May 13 through June 19, 2016.

-It is an original new musical combining both the 1956 Fox film and the 1997 animated film.
-According to Tresnjak, the musical features six songs from the animated film and additionally includes 16 new songs.
+It is an original musical adaptation of the 1997 animated film whilst incorporating some elements from the 1956 Arthur Laurents film.
+The musical features six songs from the animated film and 16 new songs.
 Additionally, there have been some newly rewritten characters including Checkist secret police officer Gleb Vaganov (in the place of Rasputin), and Lily, who has been renamed in the place of Sophie.
 McNally said: "This is a stage version for a modern theatre audience...
 The libretto's 'a blend' of old and new...
 There are characters in the musical that appear in neither the cartoon nor the Ingrid Bergman version".

 The Hartford production featured Christy Altomare as Anastasia / Anya, Derek Klena as Dimitri, Mary Beth Peil as The Dowager Empress Maria Feodorovna, Manoel Felciano as Gleb Vaganov, John Bolton as Vladimir, Caroline O'Connor as Lily, and Nicole Scimeca as Young Anastasia.
 The musical transferred to Broadway with much of the original Hartford cast, opening on April 24, 2017, at the Broadhurst Theater to mixed reviews.